 Banh chung and Banh day have had a special position in Vietnamese culture for a long time.
 Banh chung is the symbol of the soil because of its square shape, while the round shape of Banh day represents the sun.
 The two elements are very important in such an agricultural country as Vietnam.
 Thus, Banh chung and Banh day always appear in the trays of offerings in special events, especially in Hung Kings Temple Festival, for expressing gratitude for the Earth and Sky which provide people with food.

 In the early morning of 10th March, incense-offering ritual is carried out by leaders of the nation, representatives of Phu Tho province as well as representatives of other provinces.
 Next is the turn of village elders and finally other people.

-Lavish palanquins in the competition with the participation of surrounding villages creates convivial atmosphere for the festival.
-The winning palanquin will become a representative of other palanquins to lead the next year’s procession to the Upper Temple for the solemn ceremony, which brings honor and pride to its villagers.
+Lavish palanquins in the competition with the participation of surrounding villages create the convivial atmosphere for the festival.
+The winning palanquin will become a representative of other palanquins to lead the next year’s procession to the Upper Temple for the solemn ceremony, which brings honour and pride to its villagers.
 It is also believed that the winning village will receive blessings from the Hung Kings and the Gods.

 *Hat Xoan (Xoan Singing):

 Hat Xoan is one of the most unique and important rituals in the Hung Kings Temple Festival.
 Legend has it that Hat Xoan has been handed down from generation to generation since the time of Hung Kings.

 – Folk games: wrestling, nem con (throwing a colorful ball through a circle on the top of a high bamboo tree), du tien (swing a high bamboo swing), and cockfighting.